Papua New Guinea To Boycott waste Of Time UN Climate Summit - UrduPoint

 Fahad Shabbir (@FahadShabbir) Published October 31, 2024 | 06:39 PM

-Papua New Guinea on Thursday declared a boycott of next month's UN climate summit, branding the global warming negotiations a "waste of time" full of empty promises from big polluters
+Papua New Guinea will boycott next month's UN climate summit, its top diplomat said Thursday, branding the negotiations aimed at curbing global warming "a total waste of time" because of the actions of big polluting nations

-While plenty have criticised the annual COP summit in the past, it is rare for any government to so totally dismiss the UN's premier climate talks.

-"There's no point going if we are falling asleep because of jet lag because we're not getting anything done," Foreign Minister Justin Tkatchenko told AFP ahead of November's COP29 summit in Azerbaijan.
+"There's no point going if we are falling asleep because of jet lag because we're not getting anything done," Foreign Minister Justin Tkatchenko said in an interview with AFP ahead of November's COP29 summit in Azerbaijan.

 "All the big polluters of the world promise and commit millions to assist in climate relief and support.
 And I can tell you now it's all going to consultants."

-The island of New Guinea is home to the third-largest expanse of rainforest on the planet, according to the World Wildlife Fund, and has long been celebrated as one of the "lungs of the earth".
+The island of New Guinea is home to the third-largest expanse of rainforest on the planet, according to the World Wildlife Fund, and is often dubbed one of the "lungs of the earth".

 Impoverished, flanked by ocean, and already prone to natural disasters, Papua New Guinea is also considered to be highly vulnerable to the unfolding perils of climate change.